 Honors and Achievements: Instructional Excellence Award Nominee 2020; Instructional Excellence Award Nominee 2019; Applause Award (Deloitte) 2008; Outstanding Performance Award (Deloitte) 2007; Applause Award (Deloitte) 2007; Outstanding Participant Recognition (Deloitte Tax LLP 1st Year’s Training and Conference) 2006; Internal Revenue Service (IRS) Award for Outstanding Public Service as Co-Chair of Volunteer Income Tax Clinic (VITA) 2006; Certificate of Appreciation (U.S. EPA) 2005; Tribute of Appreciation (U.S. EPA) 2005; Thurgood Marshall Scholarship Fund Leadership Program 2005; Orlando University Club Scholarship Recipient for First Year Law Students 2003

 Certifications and Bar Membership (State): Georgia; U.S. District Court, Northern District of Georgia

 CLS Courses: Wills, Estates, and Trusts II

-Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord and serves as a Faculty Senate member.
+Shandrea P. Williams is a full-time law professor teaching first-year and advanced courses at Concord.
 She holds state and federal bar licenses and concentrates her practice in the field of criminal defense.
 In addition to teaching at Concord, Williams has been a law professor, administrator, and adjunct professor at the University of Mississippi, University of Florida, University of La Verne, and Wilberforce University.
 She is a frequent speaker on criminal law and procedure issues and volunteers and presents in the areas of domestic violence, sexual harassment, and human rights.